 This project, Get Socially Active (GSA), began in October 2016 across three areas of Brighton and Hove and East and West Sussex.
-The project is part of a larger nationwide programme funded by European Social Fund and The Big Lottery Fund to support vulnerable people into employment.
+This project is funded by the European Social Fund and the National Lottery, through the Big Lottery Fund to support vulnerable people into employment.
 GSA is a partnership project, led by Friends Centre Adult Education Centre in Brighton.

 The WEA delivers this project in one of these areas covering the districts of Portslade, Fishersgate and Southwick.
 It is an employability project focused on supporting people who have been out of work for a long time for reasons of mental or physical disability or caring responsibilities, or those who have been economically inactive and not seeking work at all.

 Through their engagement with the project, participants work to an agreed action plan which can include training and education as well as employment focused activities such as CV development, interview skills etc.

 Participants are referred to the project by a number of other organisations including the Job Centre in Hove, where advisers are very supportive of the project and the Project Worker liaises closely with them to use their premises to meet clients for the first time and hold confidential one to one meetings.
 Other key referrers are the Health and Wellbeing team in Adur and Worthing and the Brighton based MIND Wellbeing officer, both of whom refer participants regularly when they feel they are at a suitable stage to join the project.
 People can also self-refer or be signposted to the project by friends and family.

 - Identify new participants and encourage them to join the project and work towards agreed goals in their own personal journey towards becoming ready for work.
 They do this by attending regular meetings on a one to one basis with the Project Worker who also works on their behalf to research appropriate training and employment opportunities.